silviatoonen/TRES/README.md

 Mass transfer from one star to another and the consequential effect to the orbital dynamics is realized via heuristic recipes.
 These recipes are combined with  three-body  dynamics and stellar evolution inluding their mutual influences.

-TRES includes the effects of common-envelope evolution, circularized stable mass transfer, tides, gravitational wave emission and up-to-date stellar evolution including chemically homogeneous evolution.
+TRES includes the effects of common-envelope evolution, circularized stable mass transfer, tertiary mass transfer, tides, gravitational wave emission and up-to-date stellar evolution including chemically homogeneous evolution.
 By default the stellar evolution code SeBa is used.
 Other stellar evolution codes such as SSE or MESA can also be used.

 This document contains the following parts: